DocCyblade/abssctl/docs/source/reference/cli-commands.rst

 ``abssctl backup list [--instance NAME] [--json]`` Reads ``backups.json`` and displays the known backups in a table or JSON.
 Use ``--instance`` to filter for a specific instance.
+   Registry corruption or permission issues surface as exit code ``3`` so automation can distinguish environment problems from validation errors.

 ``abssctl backup show <ID> [--json]``
    Prints detailed metadata for a single backup entry, including checksum information